 Mother's Day, one of the largest holidays in the world, has become an unstoppable idea.
 Whether it's a set of earrings or a dozen roses, few can imagine allowing a Mother's Day to come and go without giving Mom a gift.

-Between the candy, flowers and jewelry, in 2020 86 percent of Americans planned to spend more than $26.7 billion on Mother's Day gifts, averaging more than $200 per gift.
-This figure, which has grown without fail for decades, doesn't even count handmade perks like breakfast in bed [source: National Retail Federation].
+In 2022, 84 percent of Americans planned to celebrate Mother's Day, spending more than $245 per gift, on average.
+This figure, which has grown without fail for decades, doesn't even count handmade perks like breakfast in bed.
+The top three gift categories were greeting cards, flowers and special outings [source: National Retail Federation].

 How did the second Sunday of May become a milestone to mark the contributions of mothers in the first place?
 In the beginning, it wasn't all sweetness and light.
 In fact, it was far from a feel-good holiday designed to celebrate women and how they care for their families.